hYe807n/hYe807n.github.io/_posts/paperreview/2021-02-28-adding-categories-tags-in-posts - 복사본.md

 ---
+title: Adding Multiple Categories in Posts
 layout: post
-title:  "Adding Multiple Categories in Posts"
-summary: "Learn how to add categories in posts"
+summary: Learn how to add categories in posts
 author: xplor4r
 date: '2021-02-28 1:35:23 +0530'
-category: ['segmentation', 'detection', 'classification']
+category:
-tags: BC
+- segmentation
+- detection
+- classification
-thumbnail: /assets/img/posts/code.jpg
+thumbnail: "/assets/img/posts/code.jpg"
 keywords: devlopr jekyll, how to use devlopr, devlopr, how to use devlopr-jekyll, devlopr-jekyll tutorial,best jekyll themes, multi categories and tags
 usemathjax: false
 label: paperreview
 ---